ClickCease

 Frequently Asked Questions About Construction Accidents in Washington, DC

-Lawyers Can Help Find Who Can Be Held Responsible for Construction Site Accidents?
+Who Can Be Held Responsible for a Construction Site Accident?

 Although you can’t hold your employer responsible, other parties that you file a personal injury lawsuit against include:

 I Suffered a Fall at a Construction Site as a Visitor.
-Can An Lawyer Sue?
+Who Can I Sue?

 If you experience an accident at a construction site while visiting, you may be able to sue.
 Under DC premises liability law, it is the responsibility of the property owner to keep their property free from hazards to anyone visiting that property.
-Speak with our Washington, DC construction accident lawyer to learn your legal options.
+Speak with our Washington, DC construction accident lawyer for your injury case and learn your legal options.

 What if My Workers’ Comp Claim is Denied?

-If your workers’ compensation claim is denied following a construction accident, you can appeal the decision.
+You can appeal the decision if your workers’ compensation claim is denied following a construction accident.
 However, the appeal process can be long and complex, so it’s best to speak with a Washington, DC workers’ compensation attorney to learn your options.

 What Should I Do After a Construction Accident?

-If you get into an accident, seek medical attention right away to learn how serious your injuries are.
+If you get into an accident, seek medical attention immediately to learn how serious your injuries are.
 Once you get treatment for your injuries, tell your supervisor and employer about the accident.
 You should fill out an incident report at work.

 After the report is filed, you may receive a call from your employer’s workers’ compensation insurance company to learn more about the accident.
 At this point, it’s always wise to speak with a workers’ compensation attorney to understand your options.

-What Compensation Can A Lawyer Expect to Receive for a Construction Accident in Washington, DC?
+What Compensation Can I Expect to Receive for a Construction Accident in Washington, DC?

 The compensation you receive depends on the severity of your injuries and how much you made before your accident.
 Under DC law, workers’ compensation will cover your medical costs for the length of your injury.
 You will also receive a portion of your weekly wage.

 However, suppose you are eligible for a third-party claim.
-In that case, you may sue not only for economic damages, such as medical expenses and property damage but also non-economic damages like loss of enjoyment and pain and suffering.
+In that case, you may sue not only for economic damages, such as medical bills and expenses and property damage but also for non-economic damages, like loss of enjoyment and pain and suffering.

 Schedule a Free Consultation